Nursing Documentation in the Digital Age: How Nurses Shape Smarter EHRs Through DARP, FOCUS, and Discrete Data

 • Treat each field and note type as a design decision: if it doesn’t reflect real nursing work or real patient risk, question it.
 But don’t complain about it, think about the patient care workflow it supports, think about the patient need and the nursing need and communicate this to clinical leaders.

-• Advocate for flowsheets, structured forms, and note templates that align with DARP/FOCUS and your actual workflows, especially in mental health and other complex areas.
+• Advocate for flowsheets, structured forms, and note templates that align with DARP/Focus and your actual workflows, especially in mental health and other complex areas.

 • Model the partnership between discrete data and focused narrative in your own charting and in how you teach students and colleagues.